Hamagistral/Hamagistral/README.md

 #### :man_technologist: About Me :

-> The world is one big data problem.
+> « The world is one big data problem. »

 This quote encapsulates the reason and passion that has driven my journey to dive deep into the data and AI world.
 Having a background in applied mathematics, I am currently enrolled in a data science and engineering master's degree.

-My enthusiasm lies in bridging the gap between complex data and practical applications that have a positive impact on people's lives.
-It thrills me to envision, design, and develop web applications that seamlessly integrate data-driven solutions, ultimately empowering individuals and organizations to make informed decisions.
+My enthusiasm lies in bridging the gap between complex data and practical applications that positively impact people's lives.
+As a data engineer, my goal is to create the foundations that support innovative data solutions, empowering organizations to harness the full potential of their data.
+I'm driven to streamline data workflows, ensure data quality, and make data accessible for insightful analysis.

-My expertise spans Python, R, SQL, machine learning, data analysis, visualization, and designing robust data pipelines.
-I'm also experienced with some web frameworks and libraries such as MERN stack, Django, Nextjs, and Streamlit.
+My expertise spans Python, R, SQL, machine learning, data analysis, visualization, designing and implementing data pipelines with technologies like Terraform, Airflow, Spark, and cloud platforms like GCP, AWS, and Azure.
+I'm also experienced with some web frameworks and libraries such as Django, Nextjs, RESTful APIs, and Streamlit.

 #### 🎓 Certifications :